-First Quarter's End Puts Lockdown Results in Stark Light
+More Than 20 Million Jobs Lost at First Quarter's End

 First-quarter earnings reports are wrapping up this week, as Wall Street prepares for a worsening economy during the second quarter.

+MANHATTAN (CN) — More than 20 million jobs were lost in April, worse than anything observed during the Great Recession, payroll company ADP reported Wednesday.

-MANHATTAN (CN) — As companies continue to post mixed first-quarter earnings, Wall Street is bracing for a second quarter that will likely show the true economic hurt of the Covid-19 pandemic.
+As companies continue to post mixed first-quarter earnings, Wall Street is bracing for a second quarter that will likely show the true economic hurt of the Covid-19 pandemic.

 “We’re going to see crazy ADP numbers today and the jobs report will probably be one of the worst ever on Friday,” James Bullard, president of the St. Louis Federal Reserve, told CNBC in a Wednesday morning interview.